 Pricing Transparency and Total Cost

-Dealfront's Approach: Dealfront publishes pricing only for Leadfeeder (from $99/month annually).
-The other four modules are entirely custom-quoted.
+Dealfront's Approach: Dealfront publishes pricing only for Leadfeeder (from $99/month annually) and the Platform plan (from $399/month annually).
+The other three modules (Target standalone, Connect standalone, Promote, Datacare) are entirely custom-quoted.

 Credits govern all data access, but credit pricing and allocation are not public.
 The five-module architecture creates negotiation complexity: buyers must figure out which modules they need, then negotiate pricing for each.
 The 5% annual price increase cap provides some renewal predictability.
 Monthly plans allow cancellation anytime, but annual plans auto-renew unless you give 30 days notice.

-ZoomInfo's Approach: ZoomInfo also uses custom-quoted, seat-and-credit-based pricing with no published dollar amounts.
+ZoomInfo's Approach: ZoomInfo uses custom-quoted, consumption-credit-based pricing with no published dollar amounts for paid tiers.
+ZoomInfo is free to start with consumption credits based on usage.

-🪙 Value Verdict: Neither platform wins on pricing transparency.
-Both require sales conversations for core pricing.
+Value Verdict: Neither platform wins on pricing transparency for paid tiers.
+Both require sales conversations for full platform pricing.
 But ZoomInfo's permanent free tier and documented credit mechanics give buyers more ability to evaluate before committing, and the all-in-one architecture means fewer separate pricing negotiations.

 Final Verdict: Dealfront vs. ZoomInfo